PolymorphicAgent/MCPackTool/README.md

     - You're good to make changes!
     - To submit changes to the project, a Pull Request (PR) is needed.

-        a) First, create the PR

-to be finished...
+        a) Learn about Pull Requests and how to make them [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).